shanedesal/omnix/README.md

 - Computes MD5 hashes of files for duplicate detection
 - Hashes are computed in chunks so large files don't load fully into memory
 - SHA-256 used for pairing token generation and validation
+- HMAC-SHA256 with a random salt used to hash the hub PIN before it is written to `flutter_secure_storage`

 ---